alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

   - 7 customers have high tendency to churn.

 ## IMPLEMENTATION OF THRESHOLD ANALYSIS
+We should take precision-recall trade-off into account if we want to change the threshold.
+F1-score can increase in four different scenarios:
+  - Recall increass, precision decreases (1)
+  - Recall decreass, precision increases (2)
+  - Recall increass, precision stays the same (3)
+  - Recall stays the same, precision increases (4)

+Options 4 and 5 will be our approaches to tuning the threshold of this model.

 Random Forest with new threshold achieved 85.9 % F1-score with RM 323.75 loss.
   - 35 fraud transactions are misclassified as normal.
   - 7 customers have high tendency to churn.
+  - 19 % decrease in money loss (RM 397.75 ---> RM 323.75).